jeepdrvr71/M5Dial-Airplane-Tracker/README.md

 A live, interactive ADS-B airplane radar tracker built for the M5Stack M5Dial (ESP32-S3).
 This project uses the OpenSky Network API to fetch live flight data and visually plots aircraft on the M5Dial's round touchscreen display.

 ✨ Features
-Auto-Location Tracking: Automatically pings an IP Geolocation service on boot to find your city and set the exact center of your radar.
-(Includes manual fallback coordinates).
+Location is manually set in LAT and LONG coordinates.
+Tried an autolocation method but it seemed to slow things down with the ESP32

-Rotary Encoder Zoom: Spin the physical dial to zoom the radar radius in and out (from a tight 30-mile radius up to a massive 300-mile regional view).
+Rotary Encoder Zoom: Spin the physical dial to zoom the radar radius in and out (from a tight 30-mile radius up to a massive 240-mile regional view).
 Flashes a temporary UI element to show the current radius in miles.

 Touchscreen Interaction: Tap on any yellow aircraft on the radar to select it.
 A popup will display the flight's Callsign, Altitude (converted to feet), and Origin Country.